On mixing enhancement by secondary baroclinic vorticity in shock-bubble interaction: A theory of mixing enhancement number based on mixing time

-The defined mixing enhancement number $\Delta\mathcal{M}$~(\ref{eq: mixing-enhance}) shows that the SBV induced density coefficient $\mathscr{K}$ takes the leading role for a quicker mixing enhancement in the VD flows if other dimensionless numbers are controlled.
-The variation of mixing enhancement number with the density inertial coefficient $\mathscr{K}$ is plotted in figure~\ref{fig: ma scale}(b).
-The dominant role of SBV induced density inertial effect on mixing enhancement is obvious as a $-1/4$ scaling under the same shock Mach number.
-Compared with normally used hydrocarbon fuel, the Atwood number of hydrogen will increase to $|A_t|=0.87$ as $|A_t|=0.285$ of methane, and the inertial coefficient will increase to $\mathscr{K}=0.58$ as $\mathscr{K}=0.16$ of methane.
-In this case, the hydrogen bubble's mixing time will be reduced by SBV enhanced stretching near 50\% even in a low shock Mach number.
-The mixing enhancement number $\Delta\mathcal{M}$ based on the mixing time offers the possibility of further enhancing mixing through controlling the density inertial effect, rather than increasing shock strength with higher wave drag.
+As we have mentioned in section~\ref{subsec: faster decay}, the mixing time for VD SBI is shorter than the one for PS SBI as a near constant ratio for all shock Mach number.
+The defined mixing enhancement number~$\mathcal{M}_{sbv}$ (\ref{eq: ratio-PS-VD}) predicts a near constant ratio between PS and VD SBI, which agrees well with measured value as shown in table~\ref{tab: mixing enhance}.
+The scaling of mixing enhancement number indicates that compared with normally used hydrocarbon fuel, the Atwood number of hydrogen will increase to $|{At}|=0.87$ compared to $|{At}|=0.285$ of methane.
+In this case, the hydrogen bubble's mixing time will be reduced by SBV enhanced stretching near 40\% in a low shock Mach number if all other conditions are keep the same.
+Therefore, the mixing enhancement number $\mathcal{M}_{sbv}$ based on the mixing time offers the possibility of further enhancing mixing through controlling the intrinsic SBV-enhanced stretching mechanism, rather than increasing the shock strength at the cost of higher wave drag.